Feature #964: === GUI ===

 #2 Updated by wuttke almost 4 years ago

 50k are very little by today's standards.
 So the current solution is not really problematic.

 I do not like very much the idea of adding an extra VERSION file just to save a few nanoseconds.

 As for other alternatives:

 It would be sufficient to download just the first 80 bytes of CHANGELOG.
 However, partial download is not supported by wget.
 I guess this is due to fundamentals of the HTTP.
 So this is not an option.

 We could download the directory index http://apps.jcns.fz-juelich.de/src/BornAgain/, and parse it for BornAgain-*.tar.gz.
 This would limit the download to <7k, not growing with time.
 Nice, but quite some coding effort.

 We could restrict downloads to one per day, by storing the last look-up date in .config/BornAgain/BornAgain.conf.

-#3 Updated by pospelov over 3 years ago
+#3 Updated by pospelov almost 4 years ago

 May be you are right, and there is no problem at all, at least now.
 So we can continue with current approach, for the moment.
 As for restricting downloads, I wouldn't do this because this http calls appears in our httpd log and allows us to judge (to some extent) how many people are using BornAgain, and deduce (to some extent) daily usage statistics.
 Anonymously, of course.